giorgiop94/digital-garden/_notes/pitfalls of modern spirituality.md

         - "[[the Universe is unfolding exactly as it should]]"
     - Easy for it to be taken too far (**not wrong, but incomplete**)
 - [[Archetypes]] are extremely limited
-    - Only calm Buddha, where is the warrior, the erotic
+    - Only calm Buddha, where is the warrior, the erotic?
     - That single archetype won't be enough to fire up activists
 - The basis of Buddhist teaching ([[Four Noble Truths]]) focus on "healing of suffering"
 - Quieting, reducing or healing the Self